 Causes and Risks

-Again, stretch marks are caused by fat gain that causes your skin to stretch.
+Routine annual exams, including a thorough physical, can detect potential health problems and deal with them before they develop further or worsen.
+Again, stretch marks are caused by the fat gain that causes your skin to stretch.
 Pregnant women are almost all at risk for developing stretch marks.
-But your skin is made to handle the excess stretching to accommodate your baby; even though you may not be thrilled with the look.
+But your skin is made to handle the excess stretching to accommodate your baby, even though you may not be thrilled with the look.

 Skin tissue is made up of a protein called collagen.
-When that connective tissue becomes disrupted by excessive stretching, scars called stretch marks may appear.
-How severe the indentations are depends on a variety of factors that include:
+When that connective tissue becomes disrupted by excessive stretching, scars called stretch marks might appear.
+How severe the indentations are depended on a variety of factors that include:

 - Being female